 Quality Assurance is planning to do the right things at the right time and the right way.

-Quality Control are observation techniques and activities which aim to identify whether the final product actually fulfils customer requirements.
+Quality Control (QC) are observation techniques and activities which aim to identify whether the final product actually fulfills customer requirements.
 Quality Control also identifies the need for corrective measures.
 In other, simpler, words:

 Quality Control monitors work as it happens and ensures that the results satisfy the requirements specified.

 Quality Assurance is about a plan.
 It is carried out before the construction project starts.
 Quality Assurance is a process that manages for quality.
 QA lists the processes, standards and policies that need to be carried out and ensures they are known to the people who need to know them.